 Draw a floor plan of your home, making two ways out (including windows) of every room, and decide on the best escape routes.

 Pick an outside meeting place.
 Preferably in front of your home-and tell everyone to meet there after they have escaped, so you can count heads and tell firefighters in anybody’s trapped inside.
+You can use this Home Fire Escape Plan template from the National Fire Protection Association to help you get started.

 Practice your escape plan at least twice a year.
 Hold home fire drills.
 Appoint someone to be the monitor and be sure that everyone participates.